-In your marketing plan, your mission statement is the foundation.
-Although it may not play a direct role in your marketing activities, your mission statement focuses on your business goals and helps you make sure that the marketing activities you conduct support the business's overall objectives.
+Your mission statement is the foundation of your marketing plan.
+Although it may not play a direct role in your marketing activities, the mission statement provides focus to help you make sure that your marketing activities support the business's overall vision and objectives.
 It's an effective tool to refer back to whenever you start to question if you are still on the right track.

 - Who makes up your target audience

 - What they are worried about

 - What they need right now

 Create a sketch of the person or business that makes up your ideal customer.
 This exercise helps you identify specifics about that customer so you can personalize your marketing messaging.

 One of the best ways to research your target market and prepare your marketing activities is to study your competition.
 Know who is out there selling what you do, especially if they are selling it to consumers who fit your ideal customer profile.
 Take a hard look at what your competitors are doing right, what they may be doing wrong, or what they're falling short on.
 You want to use this information to boost your competitive advantage by doing something new, different, or better than your competition.

 One way to conduct a competitive analysis is with a SWOT analysis, a strategic tool that evaluates a company's strengths, weaknesses, opportunities, and threats.
 Take time to measure the SWOT of your top competitors, as well as your own business.

 Conducting a thorough analysis of your competition will help you identify areas where you can beat the competition, fine-tune your niche market, and make sure you are prepared to address competitive challenges.

 Unique Selling Proposition: What Makes Your Business Unique?